Multi-tracer power spectra and bispectra: Formalism: Summary and conclusion

 \section{Summary and conclusion}

-In this work we investigate the potential of the multi-tracer power spectrum and multi-tracer bispectrum analysis in constraining the amplitude of PNG, with a particular focus on local PNG.
+In this work we investigate the potential of the multi-tracer power spectrum and multi-tracer bispectrum analysis in improving the constraints on the amplitude of PNG, with a particular focus on local PNG.
 We consider two nominal next-generation surveys and use the Fisher matrix to probe the information on $\fnll$, within the power spectra and bispectra of the two tracers.
 The main goal is to quantify the impact of the various tracer-dependent parameters on the constraining power on $\fnll$, in order to maximise the gain from the multi-tracer technique and provide the tracer-selection criteria for future galaxy surveys.
+This is done by fixing the survey specifications for each single-tracer and the multi-tracer, which effectively means comparing the potential gain from combining the samples or not over the same volume and redshift range.
 The main findings can be summarised as follows:

 \begin{itemize} \item The complete multi-tracer approach takes advantage of increasing number density in an optimal way, by maximising the contribution of the cross-terms.
 This is particularly important for high-density samples, as well as for tracers that approach the cosmic variance limit.
 The scenario where the number densities of the tracers are similar does not provide the tightest constraints, except for high-density samples.